 As of today, eleven people have died climbing Everest in 2019, making this one of the deadliest climbing seasons in Everest’s history.
-Previously, a high number of deaths in one season was connected with weather or one-time incidents, but the deaths this season are being associated with overcrowding, a lack of strict regulations and management by Nepalese authorities, and the increase of inexperienced climbers.
+Previously, a high number of deaths in one season was because of weather or onetime incidents, but the deaths this season are being associated with overcrowding, a lack of strict regulations and management by Nepalese authorities, and the increase of inexperienced climbers.

-You may have seen one of those images on the news, with all the Everest climbers lined up like a long colorful centipede along the ridge of the mountain, back to back to back to back.
-I’m an “outdoorsy” person (as non-outdoorsy people tend to call us), and I love to hike and camp and backpack, but this kind of feat, and certainly this kind of crowded terrain, has never been on my own To Do List.
+You may have seen an image on the news showing Everest climbers lined up like a long colorful centipede along the ridge of the mountain, back-to-back-to-back-to-back.
+I’m an “outdoorsy” person (as non-outdoorsy people tend to call us), and I love to hike and camp and backpack, but this kind of feat, on this kind of crowded terrain, has never been on my personal To Do List.

-After the news about the latest Everest deaths this past weekend, Alison posted a note on LinkedIn, which she permitted for me to share here:
+After the latest Everest deaths this past weekend, Alison posted a note on LinkedIn, which she permitted for me to share here: